verbb/snipcart/readme.md

 ---

-🚧 **This plugin is under development and will require a paid license once it's ready for relase on the Craft plugin store.** 🚧
+🚧 **This plugin is under development and will require a paid license once it's ready for the plugin store.** 🚧

 ---